n00mkrad/text2image-gui/README.md

 * **Merge Models:** Allows you to merge/blend two models.
 The percentage numbers represent their respective weight.
 * **Prune Models:** Allows you to reduce the size of models by removing data that's not needed for image generation.
 * **View Log In Realtime:** Opens a separate window that shows all log output, including messages that are not shown in the normal log box.
-* **Train DreamBooth Model:** Allows you to train a model on a specific object or character using only 3-20 images of it.
+* **Train DreamBooth Model:** Allows you to train a model on a specific object or character using only a few images of it.
+(Guide)